Early Hearing Detection and Intervention (EHDI)

 Physicians

-All newborns should be screened before discharge or if born out of the hospital before 10 days of age.
-If the baby does not pass, a rescreen should be completed before 14 days of age.
-If the baby does not pass a second hearing screening, please confirm the CMV testing has been completed (birth facility typically facilitates this process) and your patient has been referred to a Pediatric Audiologist opens in a new tab for diagnostic hearing testing.
+All newborns should receive a hearing screening before discharge or if born out of the hospital, no later than 10 days of age.
+If the baby fails, a rescreen should be completed before 10 days of age.
+If the baby fails the second hearing screening, please confirm the CMV testing has been completed (the birth facility typically facilitates this process) and your patient has been referred to a Pediatric Audiologist opens in a new tab for diagnostic hearing assessment.

 Utah is a two-stage hearing screening state.
 This means that a baby may be tested twice (stage 1= inpatient and stage 2 = outpatient) before further diagnostic hearing testing is required.
 90% of infants who fail the inpatient screening will go on to pass the outpatient screening.
 The other 10% are at a higher risk for permanent hearing loss.